valerocar/geometry-blender/README.md

 ![Double Torus](images/tdt.png)

-GeoBlend is a library to smoothly blend geometric objects using the following operations
+The library **geometry-blender** is designed to smoothly blend geometric objects using the following operations

 - Union
 - Intersection